 It’s thought that the sulphur found in onion juice can promote strong, thick hair whilst also potentially helping with collagen production and blood circulation…

 Take A Targeted Supplement To Prevent Hair Shedding

 Biotin (otherwise known as Vitamin B7, or sometimes Vitamin H) is probably the most important supplement when it comes to properly fuelling our follicles.

 Taking daily hair growth supplements that contain biotin, and that are labelled as being specifically for hair, skin and nails, can really help to strengthen and improve the durability of growing hairs and help prevent hair shedding and fall.

-Consuming enough biotin helps your body utilize the proteins you ingest and directs them to all essential and non-essential tissue.
-Your body considers your hair to be non-essential, so it never prioritizes sending nutrients there unless it has enough to distribute.
+Consuming enough biotin helps your body utilise the proteins you ingest and directs them to all essential and non-essential tissue.
+Your body considers your hair to be non-essential, so it never prioritises sending nutrients there unless it has enough to distribute.
 Supplements can help you be sure that your body does have enough!

 Style Smart To Prevent Hair Fall

 Did you know that the hair styles you’re opting for could be causing your hair to shed?
 Tight up dos or cornrows can put a strain on your hair follicles and strands and cause them to fall!

 And did you know that regular elastic hair ties can lead to hair breakage, especially for hair that’s fine, dry and/or already damaged?
 Opt for a silk scrunchy, which combats excess friction for optimum breakage prevention, and can also reduce hair fall!